 Developing Global Priorities for Plant Research: Adapting Agriculture to Climate VariabilityClick to download report

 The Supporters of Agricultural Research (SoAR) Foundation released Developing Global Priorities for Plant Research: Adapting Agriculture to Climate Variability.
-With support from the U.S. Department of Agriculture’s (USDA) National Institute of Food and Agriculture (NIFA) and in collaboration with Virginia Tech, this report is the outcome of a follow-up international workshop (to the 2018 convening) with notable plant scientists who developed and prioritized global plant research directions, strategies for cooperation and collaboration, and potential funders for the coming decade.
+With support from The New Venture Fund, U.S. Department of Agriculture’s (USDA) National Institute of Food and Agriculture (NIFA) and in collaboration with Virginia Tech, this report is the outcome of a follow-up international workshop (to the 2018 convening) with notable plant scientists who developed and prioritized global plant research directions, strategies for cooperation and collaboration, and potential funders for the coming decade.

 The panel of global plant scientists concluded that strategies for developing crops for increased yield and yield stability under stress from external factors, including climate change, will need to include advanced knowledge of plant genetic diversity, climate variability and environmental impacts.
 These knowledge goals have been grouped into five overlapping research focus areas that serve as platforms for future research: Genetic Diversity; Adapting Agriculture to a Changing Climate; Soil; Nutrient and Water Use Efficiencies; and Pests and Pathogens.